 Third Avenue Value Fund and an affiliate (collectively, "Third Avenue") are considered a principle owner, and therefore a related party, under ASC 850, Related Party Disclosures.
-As of June 27, 2015, based on the latest regulatory filing available, Third Avenue and its related funds owned approximately 17.4% of our outstanding common shares.
+As of September 26, 2015, based on the latest regulatory filing available, Third Avenue and its related funds owned approximately 16.0% of our outstanding common shares.

 In July 2015, the Company's CEO made a payment of \$1.1 million to the Company, representing the repayment of performance bonuses related to fiscal 2012, 2014 and 2015 that were determined to be in excess of the 2005 Stock Incentive Plan limits and made to the CEO during those periods.
-The amount has been reflected as a non-trade receivable in Prepaid and other current assets at June 27, 2015 with a corresponding reduction to Selling, general and administrative expenses for the three months ended June 27, 2015.